 Round 6: Convenience

 3-way fridges, on the other hand, have three options of being powered, so you instantly enjoy more convenience.
-If you are on the road and away from mains power for long period of time, this is your best option.
-In fact, using gas means your absorption fridge can stay cold for up to two-three weeks at a time.
+If you are on the road and away from mains power for long period of time and don’t want to worry about solar, this is your best option.
+In fact, using gas means your absorption fridge can stay cold for up to two-three weeks at a time just from a single 9kg gas bottle.
 The same cannot be said for a single-charge of most battery power sources.
+Just be conscious of the requirement to switch between power sources – you should really only use the 12V power source on an absorption fridge when your vehicle is running, otherwise it will drain your battery source very quickly.
+In short; 3 Way Absorption fridges are the choice if you are keen on using gas.

 Round 7: Installation

-Compressor 2 way fridges are easy to install – step by step instructions provided in the product manual.
+Compressor 2 way fridges are easy to install – step by step instructions provided in the product manual and you can do it yourself.
 Absorption 3 way fridge models need to be installed and certified by a qualified and licensed gas-fitter / caravan installer, as improperly or illegally installed products will void the manufacturer’s warranty, and could pose a safety risk.

 What’s the winner?

 There’s no outright winner here – it all depends on what’s important to you.
-If you want a fridge with the flexibility of three different power supplies, including gas, choose an absorption fridge.
+If you are free camping for prolonged periods and want a fridge to run from your gas bottle, choose an absorption fridge.
 These 3-way models are often chosen by free campers who don’t want to have to worry about having enough battery power when away on extended trips.

 If you’d prefer a fridge that gets consistently cooler, runs more efficiently on battery power and can handle the hotter environments, a 2-way compressor fridge is for you.